volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 ```
 Conditional statement checks the value of `count` variable from the program
 environment and executes the assignment statement with corresponding message.
-The assignment statement mutates program state by updating `message` variable in
+The assignment statement mutates program state by updating the `message`
-place.
-There is no return value from a conditional statement only program state
+variable in place.
+There is no return value from a conditional statement only
-mutation.
+program state mutation.

 **Looping statement** executes repeatedly a set of statements mutating the
 looping variable and the program state: